Wisc-HCI/lively/README.md

 ## Solving

-The `Solver` class has a `solve` method that represents the core functionality of the LivelyTK interface.
+The `Solver` class has a `solve` method that represents the core functionality of the Lively interface.
 At a high level, it accepts the following fields:

 1. `goals`: A look-up table of goal-type objects.
 The key of the look-up table should match with that of the objectives to which the goals are corresponded.
 2. `weights`: A look-up table of floats, order corresponding to the order of the objectives.
 The key of the look-up table should match with that of the objectives to which the weights are corresponded.